 - A city tour with Sophort

-I love my travel polaroid camera.
+I love my travel polaroid cameras.
 If you’ve never traveled with a polaroid camera, then I have to encourage you to try it!
 It helps you view a city through new eyes and new angles, and get off your phone.
-Plus, you get the perfect little takeaway.
+Plus, you get the perfect little souvenirs to take home.

 Pin it for later…